Ghare Baire (film): Production

 Satyajit Ray wrote a script for Ghare Baire in the 1940s, but the film, which was to have been directed by Harisadhan Dasgupta, was never made.
 Years later, Ray returned to his script and reworked it, describing the original version as "amateurish".
 Soumitra Chatterjee was a Ray regular, having started his career with Apur Sansar.
 Victor Banerjee had also worked with Ray in Shatranj ke Khilari.
 Swatilekha Chatterjee, however, was a stage actress with the theatre group Nandikar, with no experience of acting in films.
 Ray saw her in a stage production and decided that she was the right choice to play the role of Bimala.
 In 1983, during the shooting of the film, Ray suffered two massive heart attacks.
 His son, Sandip Ray, completed the project from his detailed instructions.

 Reception

 The film did well commercially when initially released.
 Ray's heart attack may have played a role in this.
 For the Indian audience, there was an additional interest, since it featured the first full-fledged kiss in Ray's films.

 Critical response in India was mixed.
 Sumit Mitra in his long review in India Today said the film "looks like an intended failure".
-Some critics (including Mitra) thought Swatilekha Chatterjee was miscast as Bimala, as she herself recounts in a recent interview, more than thirty years after the release of the film.
+Some critics (including Mitra) thought Swatilekha Chatterjee was miscast as Bimala, as she herself recounted in a 2018 interview, more than thirty years after the release of the film.
 She says: "One critic wrote a line, `She never lived nor looked the role'."
 She goes on to add that, after reading the reviews, she had felt like killing herself.